louarn-rous/br/breton.md

 # Breton Grammar
 Breton is a Celtic language. thus it is closer to Welsh and Cornish than to French.
+it utilizes Verb-Subject-Object word order.

 masculine suffixess include: -ach, -adur, -aj, -er, -lec'h, -our, -ti, -va
 feminine suffixes include: -eg, -ell, -enn, -enti, -er, -ez, -ezh, -ezon, -i